Above the Fray – USA

 Blue Earth sponsors documentary projects whose goal is to educate the public about critical environmental and social issues.
 We are primarily interested in work that is educational and informational in nature and will consider proposals of any geographic scope involving the photographic and motion picture mediums.
 Our standard contract sponsors the project for two years.
 Twice a year.

 Burn Magazine Emerging Photographer Grant - USA

 The Emerging Photographer Grant is designed to support continuation of a photographer’s personal project.
-This body of work may be of either journalistic mission or purely personal artistic imperatives.
 The primary intent is to support emerging photographers who will become the icons of tomorrow.
+Annual grant.

 Center Project Development Grant - USA

 The Project Development Grant offers financial support to fine art, documentary or photojournalist works-in-progress.
 The grant includes a cash award to help complete a project as well as platforms for feedback and professional development opportunities for the works final stages.

 Eugene Smith Grant in Humanistic Photography – USA

 The W. Eugene Smith Grant in Humanistic Photography is presented annually to a photographer whose past work and proposed project, as judged by a panel of experts, follows the tradition of W. Eugene Smith’s concerned photography and dedicated compassion exhibited during his 45-year career as a photographic essayist.

 The Firecracker Photographic Grant is an annual award providing funds for a female photographer to aid with the completion of a documentary photographic project.
 Annual grant.